Dog Faced Hermans: 1986-1988

-1990s
+1989-1995

-The group found affinity in Dutch anarchist group The Ex, whom they'd been introduced to through members of Chumbawamba.
-The Ex and Dog Faced Hermans toured Europe, the United States, and Canada together and released the single "Stonestamper's Song" under the name Ex Faced Hermans, a split live cassette, and began a longstanding collaboration with the free jazz ensemble Instant Composers Pool.
-The Dog Faced Hermans also served as the backing band for Kurdish musician Brader with whom The Ex had also collaborated.
-By 1990 the Dog Faced Hermans relocated to Amsterdam taking on The Ex's sound engineer Gert Jan as a member of the group, and in 1991 Andy Moor joined The Ex, and for some years played guitar for both bands.
+The band found affinity in Dutch anarchist group The Ex, whom they'd been introduced to through members of Chumbawamba.
+The Ex and Dog Faced Hermans toured Europe, the United States, and Canada together and released the single Lied Der Steinklopfer / Stonestampers Song under the name Ex Faced Hermans.
+They also released a split live cassette and began a longstanding collaboration with the free jazz ensemble Instant Composers Pool.
+Dog Faced Hermans also served as the backing band for Kurdish musician Brader, with whom The Ex had also collaborated.
+By 1990, the band had relocated to Amsterdam, taking on The Ex's sound engineer Gert Jan as a member of the group.
+In 1991, Andy Moor joined The Ex, and for some years played guitar for both bands simultaneously.

-The Hermans struck up a deal with the Dutch label Konkurrent for the release of 1991's Mental Blocks for All Ages and 1993's Hum of Life, which featured covers of songs by free jazz pioneer Ornette Coleman and American no wave group 8 Eyed Spy.
-Part of the lead track, "Jan 9", is lifted from the Rumanian folk tune "Rumelaj".
-An American fan of the group, Geoffery Treistadt from Minneapolis band Jonestown, released the Hermans' records simultaneously in North America on his tiny Project A Bomb label.
-Seeking wider distribution, the Hermans approached former Dead Kennedys singer Jello Biafra who released the Hermans' final studio and live albums on his Alternative Tentacles label before the group disbanded in 1995.
-About the break-up, Andy Morr later said, "As a four-piece band, we had said what we had to say."
-The Hermans gave their final three concerts in San Francisco in October 1995, having played nearly 450 gigs in their decade as a band.
+The Dog Faced Hermans struck up a deal with Dutch record label Konkurrent for the release of 1991's Mental Blocks for All Ages and 1993's Hum Of Life, which featured covers of songs by free jazz pioneer Ornette Coleman and American no wave group 8 Eyed Spy.
+A portion of "Jan 9", the lead track on Hum Of Life, is lifted from the Rumanian folk tune "Rumelaj".
+An American fan of the band, Geoffrey Trelstad from Minneapolis-based indie rock band Jonestown, released Dog Faced Hermans' records simultaneously in North America on his own label, Project A Bomb.
+Seeking wider distribution, the band approached former Dead Kennedys vocalist Jello Biafra whom released their final two albums on his Alternative Tentacles label before deciding to disband in 1995.
+Andy Moor later stated about the breakup, "As a four-piece band, we had said what we had to say."
+Dog Faced Hermans performed their final three concerts in San Francisco in October 1995, having played nearly 450 gigs in their decade long stint as a band.

 Post-Hermans

-Wilf Plum went to drum for the Canadian ensemble Rhythm Activism and the projects Two Pin Din and Orchestre Tout Puissant Marcel Duchamp.
-Andy Moor continues to play with The Ex as a permanent member, as well as numerous other projects.
+Following Dog Faced Hermans' disbandment, Wilf Plum went on to drum for the Canadian ensemble Rhythm Activism and the projects Two Pin Din and Orchestre Tout Puissant Marcel Duchamp.
+Andy Moor continues to perform with The Ex as a permanent member, as well as numerous other projects.
 Colin McLean also toured with The Ex as the band's live sound engineer and played bass for their collaboration with Ethiopian saxophonist Getatchew Mekuria.
-Marion Coutts returned to the UK, dedicating herself to making and teaching visual art and writing books, with a few brief sojourns into playing and recording music.
-Sound engineer Gert Jan toured with The Ex for many years, as well as the bands Red Monkey and Zea.
+Marion Coutts returned to the UK, dedicating herself to creating and teaching visual art and writing books, with a few brief sojourns into playing and recording music.
+Sound engineer Gert Jan toured with The Ex for many years, as well as with the bands Red Monkey and Zea.